 Ready to get your Black Friday Marketing plan in place to make more sales during the holiday season?
-Listen in on a Simple Pin Collective Coaching Call as we formulate a strategy for her small business!
+Listen in on a Simple Pin Coaching Call as we formulate a strategy for her small business!

 Today I’m doing something a little bit different.
-We are taking you behind the scenes as I host a coaching call for one of our Collective students.
+We are taking you behind the scenes as I host a coaching call for one of our students.
 Susan of Susan’s Soaps and I had planned to talk about how she can take advantage of Black Friday sales.

 Our conversation turns into how Susan can create an evergreen strategy that is supported by the sales cycle throughout the year.
 We also talk about how to utilize her story as part of her marketing strategy.

 I’m hoping this chance to listen in on our coaching call will help all of you, whether you sell physical products or digital products, or you create content.
 It’s a great call full of valuable information you can take advantage of this peak selling season to help boost your sales or those of your affiliates.

 Black friday marketing & HOLIDAY SELLING ON PINTEREST

 Susan has been making handmade, all-natural soaps and skincare products for over 20 years.
 Her motivation for starting her company evolved from her own skincare issues and the desire to find a solution to her problems.

 Susan entered the online sales market about 15 years ago and actively started marketing on Pinterest three years ago.
 She is wondering how to increase her sales, specifically around holiday events like Black Friday, Cyber Monday, etc.